Intent – What does Computing look like at Bratton Primary School?

 Computing is important at BPS because even our very youngest pupils come into school as technology wizards.
 We harness their expertise and passion, and broaden out their experiences of technology.
 Even from our very youngest technologists, keeping safe is at the forefront of all of our learning.
 In today’s society we need to be tech literate and familiar with opportunities which the future may offer.
 We want our children to be limitless in their ambitions, and grow up to be: software engineers, video game designers, web developers or IT consultants.
 Computing at BPS supports children’s resilience and enquiry thinking through computational thinking, problem solving building resilience, one of our Bratton values, when faced with problems and challenges, and how to be safe in an ever growing digital world.

-Computing is enriched at BPS through extra curricular clubs based around coding, which enable children to forge a love for computing.
+At Bratton primary school we follow a complete and comprehensive Computing curriculum through the Kapow scheme of work.
+This covers computer systems and networks, data handling, programming, creating media and online safety.
+Computing is enriched at BPS through extra curricular clubs (when available), which enable children to forge a love for computing.
 We take part in national initiatives, such as ‘Safer Internet Day’ throughout the year and have workshops run by outside providers using technology to enthuse children in their learning.
 We make links with the wider community, and outside agencies to demonstrate how computing can be used in the wider world; this includes assemblies, links with our local secondary school and workshops with local professionals around photography and editing images.
-In Key Stage 2, we are creating Digital Leaders who are able to support and enthuse children throughout school.

 - Raise our aspiration through children having no ceiling on their dreams and ambitions, and grow up wanting to apply their knowledge to help others.